What is the Small Business Administration (SBA)?

 There are many grants available to certain small businesses.
 Federal, state, and local government agencies provide grant programs to help stimulate business and economic growth.

 Being a small business can also help secure certain government contracts.
-The US federal government is the largest customer in the world.
-The SBA works with over 23 federal agencies to help secure government contracts for small business owners.
-For example, The Historically Underutilized Business Zones (HUBZone) program makes more contracts available for qualifying small businesses.
+The U.S. federal government is the largest customer in the world.
+The SBA collaborates with over 23 federal agencies to assist small business owners in securing government contracts.
+For example, the Historically Underutilized Business Zones (HUBZone) program makes more contracts available for qualifying small businesses.

 How can I tell if my business qualifies?